bootstrap-vue/bootstrap-vue/src/components/form/README.md

 [`<b-form-radio>`](/docs/components/form-radio#contextual-states),
 [`<b-form-checkbox>`](/docs/components/form-checkbox#contextual-states), and
-[`<b-form-file>`](/docs/components/form-file) have wrapper elements which will prevent the feedback text from automatically showing (as the feeback component is not a direct sibling of the form control's input).
+[`<b-form-file>`](/docs/components/form-file) have wrapper elements which will prevent the feedback text from automatically showing (as the feedback component is not a direct sibling of the form control's input).
 Use the feedback component's `state` prop (bound to the state of the form control) or the `force-show` prop to display the feedback.